mdpetters/cee200/session1.md

 #### Pluto Package Manager

 Each notebook has it's own package configuration. `Pluto.jl` will download the packages and manage dependencies.
 They are thus a mostly "one-click" deployment.
 In contrast, local installs require you to manually add the packages to the local environment.
 Packages are best declared at the beginning of the notebook in a `begin ... end` block.
-The checkmark indicates that the package is downloaded and compiled.
+The check mark indicates that the package is downloaded and compiled.

 ![](/assets/package.png)